 PERFORMANCE SPACES AND THEATRES

-The Studio Theatre, a 100 seat proscenium theatre is located in the Drama/Music building and shares its support facilities with the Mobius Theatre, an environmental black box space.
-The Studio/Mobius complex annually houses our StudioWorks Series and several student directed dramatic, musical, and Puppet Arts events.
+The Studio Theatre, a 100 seat proscenium theatre, is located in the Drama/Music building and shares its support facilities with the Mobius Theatre, an environmental black box space.
+The Studio/Mobius complex annually houses our Studio Works Series and several student-directed dramatic, musical, and Puppet Arts events.

-The Depot Campus: Within 3 miles of the main campus, a satellite campus houses various university services.
-The Puppetry Arts division and the Props department occupy a 1 million dollar renovated space.
-Facilities include a high tech classroom, kitchen, puppet arts library, computer lab, large rehearsal room with resilient floor, plaster casting room, dye-vat room with washer and dryer, puppetry wood shop and a large studio space with individual work spaces for each puppetry major.
+The Puppet Arts Complex, located at the Depot Campus, is a satellite university location three miles from the main campus that houses various university services.
+The Puppet Arts division and the department’s Props facilities occupy a 1 million dollars renovated space.
+The complex includes a high-tech classroom, kitchen, puppet arts library, computer lab, large rehearsal room with resilient floor and newly installed lighting system.
+There is also a plaster casting room, dye-vat room with washer and dryer, puppetry wood shop and a large studio with individual workspaces for each Puppet Arts undergraduate and graduate student.